 2 triangles Laughing Cow cheese + 1 c. apple slices/1 cup yogurt/ 1/4 c. granola + steamed broccoli

 Easier said than done, amiright?
 Taking time to meal plan and grocery shop can be such a chore; sometimes it's hard to see the benefit.
 Let me give you my most logical argument for taking a couple hours a week to get the planning over and done with.

 Think about the time it takes to NOT plan ahead: worry about what to fix, wonder if you have all the ingredients, find that you're out of a crucial ingredient, so take a 20-minute trip to the grocery store.

 Repeat this several times per week and you quickly add up the time to 3+ hours (not to mention the extra stress, worry, and endless questions about "What's for dinner?" from the fam).

 In contrast, I can usually find 30 minutes somewhere in my week to plan three or four meals for the week and make a grocery list.
-Shipping goes much more smoothly and much faster and I only go once a week.
+Shopping goes much more smoothly and much faster and I only go once a week.

 Boom.
 Planning ahead for the win!